-The agreements support the \$325.0 million of outstanding commercial paper as of April 30, 2022.
-Outstanding commercial paper is classified as long-term debt in the accompanying Combined Balance Sheets.
+The revolving line-of-credit agreements support the \$325.0 million of outstanding commercial paper as of April 30, 2023.
+Commercial paper is classified as long-term debt in the accompanying Combined Balance Sheets.

 The revolving line-of-credit agreements contain various conditions precedent to borrowings that include, but are not limited to, compliance with the covenants set forth in the agreements, the continued accuracy of representations and warranties, no existence of default, and maintenance of certain investment grade ratings on the District's revenue bonds.
-The District was in compliance with the various covenants as of April 30, 2022 and 2021.
-As a part of the terms for the J.P.
-Morgan agreement, the District borrowed \$3.5 million.
+The District was in compliance with the various covenants as of April 30, 2023 and 2022.
 Alternative sources of funds to support the commercial paper program include existing funds on hand or the issuance of alternative debt, such as revenue bonds.

-The remaining unallocated \$471.5 million in credit available under the three lines of credit as of April 30, 2022, may be used to support the issuance of additional commercial paper or for other general corporate purposes.
+The remaining unallocated \$475.0 million in credit available under the four lines of credit as of April 30, 2023, may be used to support the issuance of additional commercial paper or for other general corporate purposes.